dinhhuy258/vintellij/README.md

 # Vintellij
-Make Intellij as a server language protocol.
+Make IntelliJ as a server language protocol.

 ## Installation